tradingstrategy-ai/docs/source/running/strategy-deployment.rst

 Live strategy deployment
 ========================

-In this chapter, we explain how to take a backtested strategy and make it a live running strategy instance.
+In this chapter, we explain how to take a backtested strategy and make it to a live running trading strategy instance.

 Preface
 -------